Willie A. Battles, Chief Executive Officer

 Mr. Folston is in demand as an instructor and lecturer locally and nationally involving pharmaceuticals and therapeutics.

-My name is Sharon L. Battles.
-She have worked with non-profit groups for over sixteen years, She has a Master of Arts degree in Human Resources and Management Leadership.
-She have managed assisted living facilities in a corporate arena and manage an adult daycare center in Gainesville, Fl.
+Ms. Battles has worked with non-profit groups for over sixteen years.
+She has a Master of Arts degree in Human Resources and Management Leadership.
+She has managed assisted living facilities in a corporate arena and manage an adult daycare center in Gainesville, Fl.
 She administers applications to IRS for new non-profit organizations in United States.
 She shares her years of experience with the nonprofit arena, through leadership.
-She operates a for profit organization, Administration Coaching Trainings Services “ACTS”, in which she acts as a Community Outreach Specialist for Unity Family Community Center, Inc. She establishes capacity enhancing relationships by networking with partners, sponsors, community groups and organizations; actively pursue funding opportunities; maintain current trends on the conditions in the community and important factors which influences community issues; publicize the activities of the organization, its programs and goals; represent and market the mission and programs.
-She recruits volunteers to give back to their community through the various programs offered.
-UFCC continues to look for new relationships to enhance its services.

 Nosheika has been employed with Unity Family Community Center since 2006.
 Nosheika is SRAS (Sexual Risk Avoidance Specialist) certified, and is currently enrolled at College of Central Florida, pursuing her education in Business Administration.